The Best Base Coats That Will Actually Help Your Manicure Last

-Without a colour-sealing, shine-enhancing topcoat, chipping is all but guaranteed the second you tear open a package from Free People or snap open a can of Diet Coke at 3 p.m.
-But a base-coat is just as important when it comes to acing your DIY manicure.

-Not only will a base-coat ensure your nail colour of choice sticks around for much longer, but it prevents darker hues from staining your nails.
-Some are even packed with nail-nourishing ingredients to keep flakiness and dryness from ruining the finished result.
+For the most part, the effortless "cool-girl" aesthetic only goes as far as your fingertips.
+Softly smudged eyeliner and red lipstick blurred just over the contours of your lip line feel sexy in a low-maintenance, I-am-very-busy way, but the manicure we want to match — almond-shaped tips, topped with a glossy nude polish — generally requires a little more precision, not to mention a heavy-hitting base coat.

-So we asked for a professional opinion on the best formulas that actually safeguard against those seemingly inevitable nicks and polish divots.
-Ahead, celebrity nail artist Naomi Yasuda breaks down her favourite base-coat polishes to keep your mani chip-free through super-crazy days — or, if you're really lucky, a full week.
+Chipping is all but guaranteed the second you tear open a package from Free People or snap open a can of Diet Coke at 3 p.m. on a particularly hectic Wednesday, so we asked for a professional opinion on the best prep n' seal formulas that actually safeguard against those seemingly inevitable nicks and polish divots.
+Ahead, celebrity nail artist Naomi Yasuda breaks down her favorite base-coat polishes to keep your mani chip-free through super-crazy days — or, if you're really lucky, a full week.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.